 Yes, the Carriers used birchbark and dugout canoes to navigate the rivers.

-Here is an article about Native American canoes.
+Here is an article with pictures of different Native Anerican canoe types.

 Overland, Carrier people sometimes used tools like snowshoes and toboggans to travel.

 Today, of course, Carrier people also use cars... and non-native people also use canoes and snowshoes.

 What was Carrier food like in the days before supermarkets?